yoursunny/NDNts-CA/README.md

 To obtain an NDN testbed certificate and start issuing sub-certificates:

-1. Open [NDNCERT-legacy](https://ndncert.named-data.net/), enter your email and select "guest certificate".
-2. When prompted to run `ndnsec-keygen`, generate a key on Personal CA "manage CA keychain" page instead.
-   Then, click "request cert" and copy-paste the certificate request into NDNCERT-legacy.
-3. When you get email to install issued certificate, copy-paste the email into the "request cert" page.
+1. Go to "keychain" page, create a key within testbed name hierarchy.
+2. Click "request cert" to request a certificate from testbed CA.
-4. Go to Personal CA "create new CA profile" page, and select the testbed certificate.
+3. Go to "create new CA profile" page, and select the testbed certificate.

 You can then obtain sub-certificates from this Personal CA using one of these methods: